-Appoint Executive Vice President and Vice President for Academic Affairs

-(3) President Timothy L. Killeen recommends the appointment of Barbara Jan Wilson, former interim chancellor, University of Illinois at Urbana-Champaign, and interim vice president, University of Illinois; Kathryn Lee Baynes Dallenbach Professor of Communication; and professor, Department of Communication, College of Liberal Arts and Sciences, University of Illinois at Urbana-Champaign, to serve as executive vice president and vice president for academic affairs, University Administration, non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$330,000, and an administrative increment of \$120,000, beginning November 10, 2016, for a total annual salary of \$450,000.
+Appoint Executive Vice President and Vice President for Academic Affairs interim vice president, University of Illinois; Kathryn Lee Baynes Dallenbach Professor of Communication; and professor, Department of Communication, College of Liberal Arts and Sciences, University of Illinois at Urbana-Champaign; to serve as executive vice president and vice president for academic affairs, University Administration, non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$330,000, and an administrative increment of \$120,000, beginning November 10, 2016, for a total annual salary of \$450,000.
 She has served as executive vice president and vice president for academic affairs-designate under the same terms and conditions since September 26, 2016.